mmjang/mdict-query/README.md

 Looks up mdd with a key:

     bytes_list = builder.mdd_lookup('/style.css')
-    #bytes_list is the bytes for the file stored in mdd file
+    #bytes_list is the bytes list of the file stored in mdd